North Carolina Unclaimed Property Act.

 § 116B-60.
 Report of abandoned property; certification by holders with tax return.

 (a) A holder of property presumed abandoned shall make a report to the Treasurer concerning the property.
 Holders reporting 50 or more property owner records shall file the report in an electronic format prescribed by the Treasurer.
 Holders reporting less than 50 property owner records may file the report electronically.
-Holders reporting electronically may file an electronically signed affidavit in order to comply with subsection (f) of this section.
+Holders reporting electronically may file an electronic certification and verification in order to comply with subsection (f) of this section.

 (b) For amounts due to the apparent owner of property of the value of fifty dollars ($50.00) or more, the report must be verified and must contain the following, if known by the holder: